author photo

 This in-depth guide will cover everything you need to know about data apps; how to define them, understand their benefits, build them from scratch, incorporate AI into them, and share them at scale across your organization.
 Keep reading for practical examples and real-world case studies of companies using these advanced data science applications to achieve a measurable competitive advantage.

-What is a data app?
+What is a data application?

-A data app is a type of analytic application that combines data visualizations with web applications to enable sophisticated and deep analysis of data.
+A data application is a type of analytic application that combines data visualizations with web applications to enable sophisticated and deep analysis of data.
 The name "data application" is a portmanteau of "data visualization" and "web application".

 Data apps act as a bridge between data science teams and business users, allowing non-technical stakeholders to interact with, make decisions based on, and even manipulate and write back data in real time.
 Pascal Wolfe, an Assistant Professor at supply chain institute and Plotly customer NISCI (Ningbo Institute for Supply Chain Innovation), shares details of the Python web apps created by his team: